adarshaacharya/portfolio-v2/content/posts/07-role-based-authorization-react-router-v6/index.md

 React router has almost become de-facto way of setting up routing in React application and it has really come long way with exciting features in each iteration.

-Although react-router v6.0.0 is in [alpha release](https://github.com/ReactTraining/react-router/releases/tag/v6.0.0-alpha.3) right now, I've already started using it.
-Although it isn't final release, I don't see any breaking changes as framework like Remix are already using it.

 I love how composable the new api is and best thing is it's tiny/simple api structure which makes api more memorizable so, I don't need to switch to docs everytime.

-You can read more features on [this blog post](https://reacttraining.com/blog/react-router-v6-pre/) by [Michael Jackson](https://twitter.com/mjackson).
+You can read more features on [this blog post](https://reactrouter.com/docs/en/v6/getting-started/overview) by [Michael Jackson](https://twitter.com/mjackson).

 Talking about building Private Route component it is the way by which we only allow the authenticated user to view the partuicular page by checking the user state, or the roles given to the user in the state.